The systemd Repository Architecture

 Integration Tests

 Sources in test/TEST-* implement system-level testing for executables, libraries and daemons that are shipped by the project.
-They require privileges to run, and are not safe to execute directly on a host.
-By default they will build an image and run the test under it via qemu or systemd-nspawn.

 Most of those tests should be able to run via systemd-nspawn, which is orders-of-magnitude faster than qemu, but some tests require privileged operations like using dm-crypt or loopdev.
 They are clearly marked if that is the case.